gubo97000/gChat/README.md

 /nick [new nick]

 You will be able to change your nick in the server, is only a temporary change, the default nick can be changed in the conf.txt file

+/end

+Close the client.
+You can also use Ctrl+C.

 ##2 - The Visualizer